dasch-swiss/dsp-api/docs/05-internals/development/building-and-running.md

 ```
 $ make stack-logs-db
 ```
-Similarly, the logs of the other containers can be printed out by running make with `stack-logs-api`, `stack-logs-sipi`, or `stack-logs-redis`.
+Similarly, the logs of the other containers can be printed out by running make with `stack-logs-api` or `stack-logs-sipi`.
 These commands print out and follow the logs, to only print the logs out without following, use `-no-follow` version of the commands for example:

  ```